Hafiz-sustswe/shanto-swe029.github.io/programmingnotes/string/sum.md

     }
 ```

 So, now we can calculate the sum of two equal length large numbers!
+But here we will get **9876 + 55 = 09931**.
+How are we gonna get rid of this zero?

 ***

-In this section, I'll show you how we can add two numbers of different length.
+In this section, I'll show you how we can add two numbers of different length and how to skip leading zeros from the string that produces us sum.
 Do you have any idea?
 [coming soon...]

 ***